 Daniel: Don’t tell me what I’ve got!
 I invented the hangover.
 It was in 1892… B.C.

-Witchcraft and love-spells that go awry… and a daddy who drinks.
+Not a horror film, (not much satanism happened on screen in the ’40’s).
+Witchcraft and love-spells go awry… and a daddy who drinks.
 An amusing precursor to later endeavors such as ‘Bell, Book and Candle,’ and TV series ‘Bewitched‘ (1964 – 1972) and ‘American Horror Story Season 3: Coven‘ (2013).

 The Seventh Victim (1943)